Capital Gains Tax Rates and Rules for 2025 and 2026

 What Is Capital Gains Tax?

-Capital gains are the profits you make from selling investments, like stocks, bonds, properties, and so on.
-Capital gains tax doesn’t apply when you simply own these assets — it only hits when you profit from selling them.
+Capital gains are the profits investors may see from selling investments and other assets, like stocks, bonds, properties, vehicles, and so on.
+Capital gains tax doesn’t apply when you own these assets — it only applies when you profit from selling them, and the gain has to be reported to the IRS.

 Capital Gains Tax Rates Today

-Whether you hold onto an investment for at least a year can make a big difference in how much you pay in taxes.
+How long you hold an investment before selling it can make a big difference in how much you pay in taxes.

 When you profit from an asset after owning it for a year or less, it’s considered a short-term capital gain.
 If you profit from it after owning it for at least a year, it’s a long-term capital gain.